 Though small, art lovers will want to visit the Diego Rivera Mural Museum to see his most iconic paintings, Sueño de una tarde dominical en la Alameda Central (Dream of a Sunday Afternoon in the Alameda Central).
 This museum is located near the painting’s namesake park, the Alameda Central.

-El Cardinal: This Mexican food institution has been around nearly 40 years.
+El Cardenal: This Mexican food institution has been around for nearly 40 years.
 Try some traditional Mexican favorites and the hot chocolate, prepared tableside with a traditional molinillo (wood whisk).

 Tacos: Try Los Cocuyos, El Huequito, Taquería Arandas and El Pescadito.
 Don’t miss Tacos de Canasta los Especiales to try tacos de canasta (basket taco), Mexico City’s original street food taco.

 Fine(r) Dining: For a more upscale dining experience, head to Chef Ricardo Muñoz Zurita’s Azul Histórico.
 If you prefer a view with your meal, check out El Balcon de Zocalo and/or La Casa de las Sirenas; both rooftop restaurants overlook the Zocalo.